Custom eLearning Solutions

 Compliance Training

-Structured programs that ensure employees meet regulatory and organizational standards.
+Structured programs that ensure staff meet regulatory and organizational standards.

 Example:

-A compliance training module explains fundraising regulations in clear language.
+Reduce audit, safety, and policy risk while protecting program impact and grant compliance.
 It covers topics such as state filings, receipts for in‑kind gifts, texting rules and how to avoid implying quid pro quo in event communications.
-Learners complete an attestation and receive a cue card with key reminders.
+Employees complete an attestation and receive a cue card with key reminders.

 Situational Simulations